taktik/ozone-components/packages/ozone-material/ozone-video-player/README.md

 [![NPM version][npm-image]][npm-url]

-# \<ozone-video-player\>
+# ozone-video-player

 Customisable Ozone video player.
-Package in a webComponents and written in typeScript
+Package in a webComponents and written in typeScript.
+Features:
+*  Play video from an url
+*  Play ozone Video item
+*  Control video (OSD) play/pause, sound, full screen
+*  Display control for ozone subtitles
+*  Add and controls markers on the video (used for video montage)

 # usage